 − Addition of new Appendix IV.

-ITU-T G.8272 (revised) “Timing characteristics of primary reference time clocks” (under approval) specifies the requirements for primary reference time clocks (PRTCs) suitable for time, phase and frequency synchronization in packet networks.
+ITU-T G.8272 (revised) “Timing characteristics of primary reference time clocks” specifies the requirements for primary reference time clocks (PRTCs) suitable for time, phase and frequency synchronization in packet networks.
 It defines the error allowed at the time output of the PRTC.
 These requirements apply under the normal environmental conditions specified for the equipment.

 ITU-T G.8273/Y.1368 “Framework of phase and time clocks” is a framework Recommendation for phase and time clocks for devices used in synchronizing network equipment that operate in the network architecture defined in Recommendations ITU-T G.8271, ITU-T G.8275 and the ITU-T G.8271.x series of Recommendations.